dusty-nv/jetbot_ros/README.md

 By default, `jetbot_oled` will refresh the display every second with the latest memory usage, disk space, and IP addresses.

-This node will listen on the `/jetbot_oled/user_text` topic to recieve string messages that it will display:
+The node will also listen on the `/jetbot_oled/user_text` topic to recieve string messages from the user that it will display:

 ```bash
 rostopic pub /jetbot_oled/user_text std_msgs/String --once "HELLO!"